by Laura R.

-Recently, a friend, knowing I edit a newsletter, came to ask for help with a project her son is doing for his Eagle Scout badge.
-She wanted to put a notice in the paper asking for donations of toys, games and books for her son, John Scott.
-His plan was to give them to the children in our local shelter for victims of domestic violence and abuse.
-He also wanted scraps and pieces of fabric, because he wanted to make at least 25 child-sized quilts for these children so they would have something warm and soft.
+Knowing I edited a newsletter, in 2017 a friend asked for help with a project her son is doing for his Eagle Scout badge.
+She wanted to put a notice in the paper asking for donations of toys, games, and books on behalf of her son, John Scott.
+His plan was to give them to the children in our local domestic violence and abuse shelter.
+He also asked for fabric scraps so he could make child-sized quilts for these children; he wanted them to have something warm and soft.

-John Scott comes from a prosperous middle class professional family; he has never had any personal experience of the kind of suffering that abused and neglected children endure.
-Most kids and young adults, and more than a few older ones, don’t have much of a sense of what it’s like to be someone different — compassion and empathy seem to be rare and strange these days.
-But John Scott has enough sensitivity and awareness of the needs of children who come from a life so vastly different from his own that he could imagine what a difference a quilt, a toy, or some books could make to someone who has never had something made just for them.
-When he found out how little these children have, since nearly all of them fled their homes with nothing but the clothes on their backs, he just felt that he had to do something for them.
+John Scott came from a prosperous middle-class professional family.
+He never had any personal experience of the kind of suffering that abused and neglected children endure.
+Many kids and young adults, and more than a few older adults, don’t have much sense of what it’s like to be someone different; compassion and empathy seem to be rare these days.
+But John Scott had sensitivity and awareness of the needs of children who come from a life vastly different from his own.
+He could imagine what a difference a quilt, a toy, or some books could make to someone who had never had something made just for them.
+When he found out how little these children have, since nearly all of them fled their homes with nothing but the clothes on their backs, he felt he had to do something for them.

-He thought about what the most comforting thing in his life was, and decided that it was the quilt his grandmother had made for him when he was little.
-He realized he could make quilts for these children, too, even though he had never sewn before.
-His mother was flabbergasted by his project, and supports him by driving him to pick up donations, and letting him use her sewing machine.
+He thought about the most comforting thing in his life and decided it was the quilt his grandmother had made for him when he was little.
+He decided he could make quilts for these children, too, even though he had never sewn before.
+His mother, flabbergasted by his project, supported it by driving John to pick up donations and letting him use her sewing machine.

-Once John Scott realized that he needed help to get the quilts made in time for the cold weather, he coordinated a bake sale with a troop of ten Cub Scouts that raised $300 toward the purchase of books and toys for the shelter children and, at the same time, supervised a group of 30 people from the community — men, women, boys and girls — who completed the quilts.
+Once John realized that he needed help to get the quilts made in time for the cold weather, he coordinated a bake sale with a troop of ten Cub Scouts that raised $300 toward the purchase of books and toys for the shelter children.
+At the same time, he organized a group of 30 people from the community — men, women, boys, and girls — to sew the quilts.

 But that’s not all: he also submitted a grant application to get matching funds for the money he raised on a dollar-for-dollar basis.
-Since he had already raised $400 in donations in addition to the $300 raised by the bake sale, the total came to $1,400.
+Since he had already raised $400 in donations and raised $300 with the bake sale, the total came to $1,400.

-He hasn’t finished tallying the books and toys he received, but thinks he has almost 500 books and 350 toys in good enough shape to give to the children, ensuring that each of them can have a book and a toy or two for their own, plus a reserve for future children who come through the shelter.
+By the end of the project, he had almost 500 books and 350 toys in good enough shape to give to the children, ensuring that each could have a book and a toy or two for their own, plus a reserve for future children who come through the shelter.

-Did I mention that John Scott is only 13?
+Did I mention that John Scott was 13?

 Available in The Best of HeroicStories, Volume 2.